et0and/portfolio-redux/content/projects/sophia.md

 <div class="overview">

-The goal of this project was to create a well being portal for busy working professionals.
-A centralised hub for accessing verified health resources, practising mindfulness, and tracking mood through daily journal entries, the purpose of Sophia is to encourage a more holistic approach to health.
+Sophia is a well-being portal designed for busy working professionals.
+It provides easy access to verified health resources, mindfulness practices, and mood tracking through daily journal entries.
+Our goal was to encourage a more holistic approach to health, and we achieved this through competitive analysis, user interviews, prototyping, and early visual design.

-The portal was developed through a series of:
-- competitive analysis of existing products in this space
-- user interviews which helped to define personas, user journeys, flows and information architecture
-- a round of prototyping and usability testing
-- development of an early visual design system and mockup

-This project allowed for the creation of an early mockup, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.
+Although we created an early mockup, further testing and design iterations would be needed in a real-life setting to ensure that all business requirements are met and the product meets user needs.
+With Sophia, we aim to help busy professionals prioritize their well-being and achieve a healthier, more balanced life.

 </div>